siayi/awesome-capstone-project/README.md

 # Awesome Capstone Project | Bangkit 2023

-Here is presented a list Capstone Project (Github Repositori) at  Bangkit Academy 2023.
+Here is presented a list Capstone Project (Github Repositories) at  Bangkit Academy 2023.
 This list was created on a personal initiative based on independent search of information from various sources.
 This is not an official list of Bangkit Academy.

 I'm trying to group each project link in the default theme group in Bangkit 2023.
 This grouping can be sloppy/incorrect.
 Apart from grouping, other information presented may be wrong.
-So, please feel free to submit an issue if you find such an incorrect information.
+So, please feel free to [submit issues](https://github.com/siayi/awesome-capstone-project/issues/new) if you find such an incorrect information, , want to add data, or anything else related to this list Awesome Capstone Project.

 - [Awesome Capstone Project | Bangkit 2023](#awesome-capstone-project--bangkit-2023)
   - [1.
 Post-Pandemic \& Emergency Responses](#1-post-pandemic--emergency-responses)